-CALIFORNIA EMISSIONS CONTROL WARRANTY STATEMENT YOUR WARRANTY RIGHTS AND OBLIGATIONS
+CALIFORNIA EMISSION CONTROL WARRANTY STATEMENT YOUR WARRANTY RIGHTS AND OBLIGATIONS

-The California Air Resources Board (CARB) and Tohatsu Corporation are pleased to explain the emission control system warranty on your 2018 Tohatsu outboard engine.
+The California Air Resources Board (CARB) and Tohatsu America Corporation are pleased to explain the emission control system warranty on your 2013-2014 Tohatsu outboard engine.
 In California, new outboard engines must be designed, built, and equipped to meet the state's stringent anti-smog standards.

-Tohatsu Corporation must warrant the emission control system on your outboard engine for the periods of time listed below provided there has been no abuse, neglect, or improper maintenance of your outboard engine.
-Your emission control system may include parts such as the carburetor or fuel injection system, the ignition system, catalytic converter, canisters, clamps, filters, fuel caps, fuel lines, fuel tanks, valves, and vapor hoses.
-Also included may be hoses, belts, connectors, and other emission-related assemblies
+Tohatsu America Corporation must warrant the emission control system on your outboard engine for the periods of time listed below provided there has been no abuse, neglect, or improper maintenance of your outboard engine.

+Your emission control system may include parts such as the carburetor or fuel injection system, the ignition system, and catalytic converter.
+Also included may be hoses, belts, connectors, and other emission-related assemblies.

-Where a warrantable condition exists, Tohatsu Corporation will repair your outboard engine at no cost to you including diagnosis, parts, and labor.
+Where a warrantable condition exists, Tohatsu America Corporation will repair your outboard engine at no cost to you including diagnosis, parts, and labor.